rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 [_add_blank_target _validation-selective_](https://hackage.haskell.org/package/validation-selective-0.1.0.0/docs/Validation.html) defines a similar `Validation` type loaded with (non-monad) instances
 [_add_blank_target _monad-validate_](https://hackage.haskell.org/package/monad-validate-1.2.0.0/docs/Control-Monad-Validate.html) provides an interesting and very useful validation _monad_ transformer (this is lawful if you do not compare error outputs) that can accumulate errors, it does not implement `Alternative`.

+In the context of parsers, it should be noted that packages like _trifecta_, _(mega)parsec_ do nice job returning textual error messages in the context of failed `<|>`.
+I have not seen a package that would attempt to provide semantic (non-textual) information about which alternative has failed or one that accumulated warnings when `<|>` is used.

 A good references about Alternative and MonadPlus in general is the [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia#Failure_and_choice:_Alternative.2C_MonadPlus.2C_ArrowPlus) and [wikibooks](https://en.wikibooks.org/wiki/Haskell/Alternative_and_MonadPlus) both contain interesting links.